Sergey-Russiyan/howitzer/GETTING_STARTED.md

 ### Validations
 [[Back To Top]](#jump-to-section)

-Pape Object pattern does not expect using any validations on UI driver level.
+Page Object pattern does not expect using any validations on UI driver level.
 But at the same time, each page must have some anchor in order to identify page exclusively.

 ```ruby